joeywhelan/search-snapshot/article.md

-This article demonstrates a couple approaches for migrating infrequently-accessed data in Elasticsearch to a cheaper medium.
-This sort of migration can be handled out-of-box for timeseries-oriented data via Index Lifecycle Management (ILM).
+This article demonstrates two approaches for migrating infrequently accessed data in Elasticsearch to a less expensive medium via data tiering.
+This sort of migration can be handled out-of-the-box for timeseries-oriented data via [Index Lifecycle Management](https://www.elastic.co/docs/manage-data/lifecycle/index-lifecycle-management) (ILM).
 ILM supports both age and size triggers for migrating indices to cheaper storage.
-For a search use case, those triggers are generally not sufficient the migration decision.
+For a search use case, those triggers are generally insufficient for making a migration decision.
 Instead, more sophisticated logic is necessary.
 This can be accomplished via the Elastic API.
-In the end state, infrequently-accessed/never-updated data is put in the frozen tier as a searchable snapshot.
-Those snapshots reside in cloud object storage making for a very affordable and resilient medium for searchable data.
+In the end state, infrequently-accessed/never-updated data is put in the frozen tier as a [searchable snapshot](https://www.elastic.co/docs/deploy-manage/tools/snapshot-and-restore/searchable-snapshots).
+Those snapshots reside in cloud object storage, making for a very affordable and resilient medium for searchable data.

 # Demo Scenario
-This demo assumes an Elastic Cloud Hosted (ECH) architecture with hot and frozen data tiers.
-The data set consists of 1000 documents of article content indexed on one primary and one replica shard.
-The articles are dated between Mar and Sep 2022.
+This demo assumes an [Elastic Cloud Hosted](https://www.elastic.co/cloud) (ECH) architecture with [hot](https://www.elastic.co/docs/manage-data/lifecycle/data-tiers#hot-tier) and [frozen](https://www.elastic.co/docs/manage-data/lifecycle/data-tiers#frozen-tier) [data tiers](https://www.elastic.co/docs/manage-data/lifecycle/data-tiers).
+The dataset consists of 1000 documents of article content indexed on one primary and one replica shard.
+The articles are dated between March and September 2022.
 We will be migrating the Mar-Aug articles off the hot tier to the frozen tier.
 Those articles in the frozen tier will be stored as a searchable snapshot.

-## Cloud Architecture
+# Architecture
 ![cloud architecture](assets/cloud-arch.jpg)

-### Node Info
+## Node Info
 As depicted below, we have 2 nodes in the hot tier and 1 in the frozen tier.
 ```bash
 GET _cat/nodes?v&h=name,node.role&s=name